TAP-Projects/green-things/README.md

 # learning-postgres
-Leaning how to build a node/express app with postgres.
+Leaning how to build a Node and Express app with PostgreSQL.